stungeye/Programming-1-Notes/docs/02-conventions-and-reference/00-conventions-and-reference.md

 🎵 Note:
 {: .label .label-yellow}

-Notes add important information you don't want to miss.
+> Notes add important information you don't want to miss.
-{: .d-inline-block }

 ⚡ Warning:
 {: .label .label-red}

-Warnings are provided to prepare you for common bugs and "gotchas".
+> Warnings are provided to prepare you for common bugs and "gotchas".
-{: .d-inline-block }

 💡 Best Practice:
 {: .label .label-green }

-Best practices used in industry will also be highlighted {: .d-inline-block }
+> Best practices used in industry will also be highlighted

 ⏳ Wait For It:
 {: .label .label-blue}

-Sometimes you need to wait until later to learn more. :)
+> Sometimes you need to wait until later to learn more. :)
-{: .d-inline-block }

 ## Code Conventions